COMING SOON

 Run Time: 135 min.
 Language: Norwegian

 Tickets $15.
 Sisters Nora and Agnes reunite with their estranged father, the charismatic Gustav, a once-renowned director who offers stage actress Nora a role in what he hopes will be his comeback film.
-When Nora turns it down, she soon discovers he has given her part to an eager young Hollywood star.

 No Straight Lines: The Rise of Queer Comics w/ Rupert Kinnard x NWMOCA